Paul-Spiced/ds-sql-intro_2/SQL_Basics/SQL_Exercise.md

     FROM table
     GROUP BY column_name_1
     HAVING COUNT(column_name_2) > 5;
+    ```

+    > **Exercise 6:**
+    > - Get all the dates with more then 80,000 cases.
 ---

 ### General order of SQL Commands:
+SQL - Queries need to stated in this specific order.
+You can not change the sequence.
+1. SELECT

-1. SELECT FROM
+1. FROM
-2. WHERE
+1. WHERE
-3. GROUP BY
+1. GROUP BY
-4. HAVING
+1. HAVING
-5. ORDER BY
+1. ORDER BY
+1. LIMIT

 ---
 ## Resources: